glenjr009/Email-Spoofing-Detector/README.md

 - Malicious email generation
 - Attacking third-party systems
 - Bypassing security controls
+- Any activity that violates law, policy, or ethical cybersecurity practice

 The purpose of this project is to help users understand, detect, and defend against email spoofing, phishing, and identity impersonation attacks.